Beijing+30 Regional Review Process

 ESCAP organized the Asia-Pacific Ministerial Conference on the Beijing+30 Review, in collaboration with UN Women Regional Office for Asia and the Pacific from 19 to 21 November 2024.

 The conference was expected to reinvigorate political commitment to advance gender equality and the empowerment of women and girls in Asia and the Pacific and build regional consensus on priority actions to accelerate the implementation of commitments made in the BPfA.
 The conference acted as a platform for sharing knowledge and information on progress made, gaps, and challenges encountered in realizing gender equality and the rights of women and girls in the region.
-The outcome will serve as the region’s input to the deliberations at the 69th session of the Commission on the Status of Women in 2025.
+The outcome served as the region’s input to the deliberations at the 69th session of the Commission on the Status of Women in 2025.

 The objectives of the conference were: